moutaz3003/veggie-planet/README.md

 Accessing the "My Profile" page enables user to edit or delete recipe, both of which are also options not availabe to non members

 ### Design Structure
 The website used a template that is free to use by [BootstrapMade](https://bootstrapmade.com/) called Restaurantly, after receiving permission to use this template for the purposes of my project.
-I have however modified the template and tailored it to my own needs, using slightly different colour schemes and free/license-free images from [Unsplash](https://unsplash.com/).
+I have however modified the template and tailored it to my own needs, using different colour schemes, fonts and free/license-free images from [Unsplash](https://unsplash.com/).
 The template comes with a few libraries including bootstrap, animate css for smooth animations, swiper touch slider, but I have also decided to use AOS on-scroll animation library, glightbox for interactive image animations on hover.

 ### Fonts
 Three fonts from google fonts have been used to embed the following fonts: